SuchindraKumar/Statistics-For-Data-Science-Beginners/README.md

-# some important topics of Statistics-For-Data-Science-Beginners
+# Some Important Topics of Statistics-For-Data-Science-Beginners